axeberg/rusty-ship/README.md

 # Rusty Ship

-A game of battleship implemented in Rust and React.
+A game of battleship implemented in Rust and ~~React~~ Preact.

 ## Tech Stack
 - Rust 🦀
+- Preact

 <!-- TODO: Fill this out -->